AndyObtiva/glimmer-dsl-swt/README.md

 ```

 The Glimmer packaging process done in the `glimmer package` command consists of the following steps:
-1. Generate gemspec via [Juwelier](https://rubygems.org/gems/juwelier) (`rake gemspec:generate`): Having a gemspec is required by the [`jar-dependencies`](https://github.com/mkristian/jar-dependencies) JRuby gem, used by JRuby libraries to declare JAR dependencies.
+1. Generate gemspec via [Juwelier](https://rubygems.org/gems/juwelier) (`glimmer package:gemspec`): Having a gemspec is required by the [`jar-dependencies`](https://github.com/mkristian/jar-dependencies) JRuby gem, used by JRuby libraries to declare JAR dependencies.
-1. Lock JAR versions (`glimmer package:4.17.2.3`): This locks versions of JAR dependencies leveraged by the `jar-dependencies` JRuby gem, downloading them into the `./vendor` directory so they would get inside the top-level Glimmer app/gem JAR file.
+1. Lock JAR versions (`glimmer package:lock_jars`): This locks versions of JAR dependencies leveraged by the `jar-dependencies` JRuby gem, downloading them into the `./vendor` directory so they would get inside the top-level Glimmer app/gem JAR file.
 1. Generate [Warbler](https://github.com/jruby/warbler) config (`glimmer package:config`): Generates initial Warbler config file (under `./config/warble.rb`) to use for generating JAR file.
 1. Generate JAR file using [Warbler](https://github.com/jruby/warbler) (`glimmer package:jar`): Enables bundling a Glimmer app into a JAR file under the `./dist` directory
 1. Generate native executable using [javapackager](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/javapackager.html) (`glimmer package:native`): Enables packaging a JAR file as a DMG/PKG/APP file on Mac, MSI/EXE/APP on Windows, and DEB/RPM/APP on Linux (Glimmer does not officially support Linux with the `glimmer package` command yet, but it generates the JAR file successfully, and you could use `javapackager` manually afterwards if needed).